isb-cgc/readthedocs/docs/source/sections/gcp-info/LaunchBucket.rst

 2) Click **Create a bucket**

-3) Give the bucket a unique name, with all lower cap, no space.
+3) Give the bucket a unique name, with all lowercase letters and no spaces.

-4) Select region and Location and click **Create**
+4) Select region, location and click **Create**

 Via gsutil commandline tool